-This document pertains to the correct installation and operation of NTI boiler models TFTN085, TFTN110, TFTN150 & TFTN199.
-The instructions detailed in this document supersede any and all previous instructions provided by NTI, written or otherwise.
+This document pertains to the correct installation and operation of NTI boiler models TFTN085, TFTN110, TFTN150, TFTN199, TFTN285, TFTN340 & TFTN399.
+The instructions detailed in this document supersede all previous instructions provided by NTI, written or otherwise.
 Each unit is provided with the following documentation: